Lesoorub/MinecraftData/README.md

 To simplify access to the elements, partial partitioning into subdirectories was used.
 Instead of the `_` sign, the creation of a subdirectory was used.

+## Preformance

+1. Zero initialization time.
+2. Each access to the property costs a certain amount of time.

 # Dependencies Hell
 Diagram getted by [Dependencies Viewer](https://github.com/Lesoorub/DependenciesViewer).
 Full graph your can view [here](./images/all_dependencies.svg)